 - Undergraduates must be currently enrolled and have completed not less than twelve (12) semester hours or the equivalent in academic Anthropology.
 Undergraduates must have an average grade in these courses of not less than “B” or 3.0 and a cumulative grade point average of not less than 2.5.

 - Graduate students must be in good departmental standing with a 3.25 cumulative quality point average.

 - In those institutions with a joint Sociology/Anthropology department, Sociology courses not to exceed six (6) semester hours may be included for membership qualifications.

 Membership is $25 and members receive a certificate and a copy of the official Lambda Alpha journal Journal of Man.
 Members can also order honors graduation stoles and/or cloisonné pins for their graduation gowns.

-If you meet the above qualifications and have not been notified by the department, please contact Dr. Meyers at firstname.lastname@example.org.
+If you meet the above qualifications and have not been notified by the department, please contact Dr. Murray at firstname.lastname@example.org.

 2017 Lambda Alpha Inductees